pokt-network/poktroll/docusaurus/docs/protocol/upgrades/protocol_upgrades.md

 sidebar_position: 1
 ---

 # Protocol Upgrades <!-- omit in toc -->

-The Pocket Network is continuously evolving through regular protocol upgrades.
+Pocket Network is continuously evolving through regular protocol upgrades.
 We implement software upgrades via a DAO process, allowing validator nodes to incorporate consensus-breaking changes.
 These upgrades can be automatically applied when using [Cosmovisor](../../operate/run_a_node/full_node_cosmovisor.md), or manually if not using `cosmovisor`.

 - [What is a Protocol Upgrade?](#what-is-a-protocol-upgrade)
 - [List of Upgrades](#list-of-upgrades)